Hendler/logical/README.md

 ```
 $ invoke parse "All humans are mortal.
 Socrates is a human."
 ```
-This will generate Prolog code for the given English statements and validate its correctness.
+This will append Prolog code for the given English statements to `world.pl`, ensuring that the world state is continuously updated without overwriting previous facts.
+The `world.pl` file is included in `.gitignore` to prevent it from being tracked in the repository.

 To execute Prolog code and determine its truth value, use the `run_logic_task` command:
 ```